natemills018/natemills018/README.md

 ## Hi there, I'm Nate Mills 👋,

+I'm currently working on a Reddit News Aggregator, to help me better target the communities that I enjoy and support.

+  - Using React, and Tailwind for Styling

 <!--
 **natemills018/natemills018** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.